 For more information on power and amplifiers, check out my article Why Do Audio Amplifiers & Preamplifiers Need Power To Work?

-More gain means a stonger output signal relative to the input signal.
-It is the amplifier’s job to provide this gain and to amplify the signal.
+More gain means a stronger output signal relative to the input signal.
+It is the amplifier's job to provide this gain and to amplify the signal.

-Power amplifiers are also tasked with amplifying the current of an audio signal in order to properly drive its connected loudspeaker.
+Power amplifiers are also tasked with amplifying the current of an audio signal to drive its connected loudspeaker properly.

 Power amplifier circuitry is obviously found within power amplifiers.
-It’s important to note that power amplifier circuitry is also found in the output stages of integrated amplifier (units that combine a preamplifier and power amplifier); receivers (units that combine an integreated amplifier and a radio recevier, and instrument amplifiers (that combine instrument preamps and, often times, a power amplifier).
+It's important to note that power amplifier circuitry is also found in the output stages of integrated amplifiers (units that combine a preamplifier and power amplifier); receivers (units that combine an integrated amplifier and a radio receiver, and instrument amplifiers (that combine instrument preamps and, oftentimes, a power amplifier).

 It's also important to note that active and powered speakers will have built-in power amplifiers and line inputs.
 Some active speakers will even have built-in preamplifiers and be able to amplify line level and mic level signals.

 - Tube Amplifier

 - Digital Amplifier